Donald Trump Blasted As ‘Deranged’ For Snapping At Reporter Who Asked If He Would Concede

-Donald Trump is coming under fire after snapping at a reporter who challenged his unfounded claims of election fraud, with a Vox reporter calling the president “deranged” for the outburst.
+Donald Trump is coming under fire after snapping at a reporter who asked when he might concede the race, with a Vox reporter calling the president “deranged” for the outburst.

-The exchange took place during a Thanksgiving Day media event, the first time that Trump had taken questions from the press since the election.
+The exchange took place during a Thanksgiving Day media event — the first time that Trump had taken questions from the press since the election.
 As NPR reported, he stood by claims of fraud and gave no indication that he was ready to concede the race.
 When asked if he would concede once the Electoral College votes to confirm the results, Trump snapped back, lodging more claims of wrongdoing and even some personal insults to the journalist who asked.

-Trump said if the Electoral College does vote for Biden, following the results of states, he said it would be a mistake because the election had been a “fraud.”
-He went on to point out that Biden beat Barack Obama’s voter turnout in a number of key swing states, implying that he could not have accomplished that without fraud on his behalf.
+Trump said if the Electoral College does vote for Biden following the results of states, he said it would be a mistake because the election had been a “fraud.”
+He went on to point out that Biden beat Barack Obama’s voter turnout in a number of key swing states, implying that he could not have accomplished that without some kind of cheating taking place.

-When the reported pressed again, Trump shot back with a personal insult.
+When the journalist pressed again, Trump shot back with a personal insult.

 “You’re just a lightweight,” he said, pointing his finger at the reporter.
 “Don’t talk to me that way.
 I’m the President of the United States.
 Don’t ever talk to the President that way.”